 From the second form (a primary but obsolete word; to work); toil (as an effort or occupation); by implication an act.

 And this word is identical to the word Paul uses with his Jewish and Jewish Christian brothers in his famous statement on soteriology in Ephesians 2:8-10:

 8For by grace you have been saved through faith; and that not of yourselves, it is the gift of God; 9not as a result of works, so that no one may boast.
 10For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand so that we would walk in them.

 Both of the occurrences here in v9 and in v10 are James’ ἔργον, though obviously in v10 he qualifies it with “good”.
 James didn’t even use that one extra word.
 He let his context say it for him.
-Somehow we just haven’t gotten that Paul was talking to the Jews and Judaizers seeking to preserve Jewish culture as a condition of New Covenant faith, while James was talking about all Christians following their conversion.
+Somehow we just haven’t gotten that Paul was talking to the Jews and Judaizers seeking to preserve Jewish culture as a condition of New Covenant faith, while James was talking to all Christians indiscriminately.

 Luke also, in Acts 6:7, comes very close (in the ESV) to using the same phrase, but his is just slightly different:

 And the word of God continued to increase, and the number of the disciples multiplied greatly in Jerusalem, and a great many of the priests became obedient to the faith.

 Obedience And Good Works